galenlim/hackthebox-htb-writeups/sauna.md

 [-] User hsmith doesn't have UF_DONT_REQUIRE_PREAUTH set
 ```

-User hsmith requires Pre-Authentication so we cannot get the TGT.
-But we are able to obtain the TGT for fsmith.
+User hsmith requires Pre-Authentication so we cannot get the TGT and the encrypted logon session key.

+But we are able to obtain the information for fsmith.

-The nmap script above and GetNPUsers use the same mechanism, so technically you can skip the separate enumeration and use Impacket directly the username list.
+The nmap script above and GetNPUsers use the same mechanism, so technically you can skip the separate user enumeration.

 ### Cracking Password